NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/sip-specification/internal-sip-policy/premis-architecture/index.md

 Files are ingested to the DPS through the delivery of SIPs, which again mirror intellectual entities found in the Metadata management systems.
 For the majority of SIPs handled in the National Library, there is a single representation per package.
-As mentioned in the [systems architecture description](/systems-architecture), access copies automatically derived from the preserved master file are usually not handled by the DPS.
+As mentioned in the [system architecture description](/system-architecture), access copies automatically derived from the preserved master file are usually not handled by the DPS.

 [^2]: The bitstream level is not yet described in the DPS, but it could be in the future.